justicephysics/humanos2.0/simple-engineering-vision.md

 ### Step 3: Modular, not monolithic — scale without limits
 - Don't build one giant, hot chip.
 Build **small, simple modules** — each running at a comfortable 2–3 GHz.
-- Need more power? **Add more modules.** 100 modules = 300 GHz aggregate.
+- Need more power? **Add more modules.** 100 modules at 3 GHz provide aggregate parallel throughput equivalent to a much larger monolithic system, while preserving modularity and fault tolerance.
 1,000 modules = 3 THz.
 - If a module fails, swap it out.
 The rest of the fabric keeps running.

 ### Step 4: Deploy where the cooling is free (optional, but transformative)
 - **On Earth:** Place the modules in cryostats (liquid helium or nitrogen).
 The energy bill drops by **90–95%**.
 - **In orbit:** Place the modules behind a simple sun‑shield.
 Sunlight gives free electricity.
-Deep space gives free 2.7 K cooling. **Operating cost falls to zero.**
+Deep space gives free 2.7 K cooling. **In orbit, operating cost can approach near-zero marginal cost when powered by solar energy and thermally engineered for radiative rejection.**

 ---